joaosvictor/ml-notebooks/README.md

-# Goal
-sources of researches of data(science/analyses) and ML
+sources of researches of data(science/analyses) and some ML.
 ## Find in:
 [LINK of BB](https://catonmat.net/busy-beaver)